Make a career in history your future

 Trinity Fellows Program

-Students interested in the History master's program may want to consider applying for the Trinity Fellows Program as well.
-Trinity Fellows is a graduate fellowship program dedicated to developing urban leaders with a commitment to social and economic justice.
+Students interested in the history master's program may want to consider applying for the Trinity Fellows Program as well.
+The Trinity Fellows graduate fellowship program is dedicated to developing urban leaders with a commitment to social and economic justice.
 Trinity Fellows participate in a 21-month study/ work program while earning a master's degree.
 Those who have completed a full-time service program (minimum 10 months), and/or have worked for 2+ years in the nonprofit sector are eligible to apply.
 Details and instructions to apply are found on the Trinity Fellows website.